Cerckel Park encapsulates almost 800 years of history.

 The city of Diest purchased the park in 1990.

-Following the renovation of the pond, bridge, cave and round arch gate, the park reopened to the public in April 2011.
+Following the renovation of the pond, bridge, cave and arch gate, the park reopened to the public in April 2011.

 The infirmary and orangery will also be returned to their former glory in a later restoration phase.